bbauska/W3Cx-5of5/README.md

     <b>JavaScript Introduction</b></a></li>
 </ol>

-<p><b>To get a W3C FEWD professional certificate, you must successfully pass
+<p>To get a W3C FEWD professional certificate, you must successfully pass
-and receive a Verified Certificate in the five courses above</b>.</p>
+and receive a Verified Certificate in the five courses above.</p>

 <h4>Foreword:</h4>